SAME-Project/same-project/docs/docs/getting-started/dev-build.md

 python3 cli/same/main.py <cli-arguments>
 ```

-> **TODO:** Enable building the CLI into a redistributable binary via something like [PyOxidiser](https://pyoxidizer.readthedocs.io/en/stable/index.html) in same-mono-private.
+> **TODO:** Enable building the CLI into a redistributable binary via something like [PyOxidiser](https://pyoxidizer.readthedocs.io/en/stable/index.html) in same-project.

 When we get to binary builds of the CLI that can be run locally, you can execute the local build with: